xNaCly/blog/content/posts/2023/calculator-lexer.md

 ### Detecting special symbols

-Having added tests for empty input, ignoring whitespace and comments, we will now add a new test for the symbols we want to recognize in out input:
+Having added tests for empty input, ignoring white space and comments, we will now add a new test for the symbols we want to recognize in out input:

 ```go{hl_lines=["14-26"]}